Pembroke, Pembrokeshire: Education

-Primary and pre-school (ages 3–11) education in Pembroke is served by two state schools.
-In Pembroke town, Golden Grove CP School is a dual stream school established in 2002 following the amalgamation of Golden Manor Infants School and Grove Junior School.
+Primary and pre-school (ages 3–11) education in Pembroke is served by three state schools.
+In Pembroke town, Golden Grove CP School is an English-medium school established in 2002 as a dual stream school following the amalgamation of Golden Manor Infants School and Grove Junior School.
+Since 2024, Welsh-medium primary education has been provided by Ysgol Bro Penfro.
 In Monkton, pupils can attend Monkton Priory CP School.

-Secondary education is provided by Pembroke School (in Welsh: Ysgol Benfro), a mixed 11–18 comprehensive school of 1,600 pupils with a sixth form of about 200.
+Secondary education is provided by Henry Tudor School (in Welsh: Ysgol Harri Tudur), a mixed 11–18 comprehensive school of 1,600 pupils with a sixth form of about 200.
 The school was formed in 1972 as a result of the amalgamation of the former grammar school and secondary modern school.
+Previously known as Pembroke School, it adopted its current name in September 2018 following the construction of new buildings on the same site and the demolition of the original buildings.
 The school takes pupils from the Pembroke family of schools, which as well as Golden Grove and Monkton Priory includes community primary schools in Lamphey, Orielton, Pennar and Pembroke Dock, voluntary controlled primary schools in Angle, Cosheston and Stackpole, and St. Mary's Catholic Primary School in Pembroke Dock.